ruanzhijun/online-poker-texas-hold-em/README.md

 * Set the port so it's asked by default when starting the server.

 ### General
+* Move this doc into a Word, leave here a basic explanation.
 * Adjust the timers.
 Right now there's a 5000 ms delay when ending a round until it starts the next one so the secondary thread has time to get the info several times (just in case).

 ## Future Planned Improvements
 * Make it so a player can only bet the same as the previous player did or more.
 * Set a timer for a player's action so it cannot take him longer than i seconds.
 If he does, retire or bet 0.
-* The creator of the game may start it without all the players have joined.
-Only the creator.
+* The creator of the game may start it without all the players have joined (Only the creator).
-* Add the posibility to set passwords to games.
+* Add the posibility to make password-protected games.
+* Update GUI to JavaFX (instead of Swing).
 * Port it to Android(?).
 Should not be really difficult as almost everything's been done in Java.

 ## Known Bugs